Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 International Gymnastics Federation regulations allow a coach to challenge a difficulty score “provided that they are made verbally immediately after the publication of the score.”

-According to the guidelines, a coach has one minute after the score is shown to make a verbal inquiry for the last gymnast in a rotation.
+According to the guidelines, a coach has 1 minute after the score is shown to make a verbal inquiry for the last gymnast in a rotation.

 Because Chiles was the final gymnast to perform, her coaches were racing against the clock.